Gunga Jumna: Synopsis

-The film is set in the fictional village of Haripur in the Gonda district of the Awadh region of Uttar Pradesh and is bases on conflicting characters of two brothers, Ganga and Jamna.
+The film is set in the fictional village of Haripur in the Gonda district of the Awadh region of Uttar Pradesh and is based on conflicting characters of two brothers, Ganga and Jamna.
 Haripur is eventually controlled by an evil landlord Hari Babu.
 When Ganga is framed by the landlord for a crime he did not commit, he escapes to the mountains with his girlfriend, Dhanno, and joins a band of bandits.
 His younger brother, Jamna, is sent to the city for his education and becomes a police officer.
 Years later, when Ganga is about to become a father, he decides to return to the village to ask for forgiveness.
 However, Jamna wants him to surrender to the police for his crimes and when Ganga refuses and tries to leave, Jamna shoots him dead.
 Ganga's death rendered more poignant by the fact that it was his money that paid for Jamna's education and allowed him to become a policeman.

 Plot

 Widowed Govindi (Leela Chitnis) lives a poor lifestyle in Haripur along with two sons, Gungaram and Jumna.
 Ganga spends his days working with his mother as a servant in the home of the zamindar's obnoxious family while Jumna, a promising student, focuses on his schoolwork.
 While Jumna is studious, Gungaram is the opposite, but has a good heart and decides to use his earnings to ensure his brother gets a decent education.
 After her employer, Hariram, falsely accuses Govindi of theft, their house is searched, evidence is found and she is arrested.
 The entire village bails her out but the shock kills her.
-After their mother passes away, Ganga pledges himself to supporting his younger brother as they grow to adulthood.
+After their mother passes away, Ganga pledges to support his younger brother as they grow to adulthood.

 The adult Ganga (Dilip Kumar) is a spirited and hardworking fellow, unafraid to take on the zamindar when necessary, while his brother Jumna (Nasir Khan) is more measured and cautious.
 Ganga sends Jumna to the city to study, and supports him with funds that he earns driving an oxcart and making deliveries for the zamindar.
 But things get complicated when Ganga saves a local girl, Dhanno (Vyjayanthimala), from the zamindar's lecherous assault.
 The zamindar (Anwar Hussain) gets his revenge by trumping up a robbery charge against Ganga, landing him in prison.
 Upon his release, Ganga learns that his brother has become destitute and attacks and robs the zamindar in a rage.
 Soon Ganga finds himself an outlaw, and, with Dhanno at his side, he joins a gang of bandits camping out in the wilderness.
 In the meantime, Jumna meets a fatherly police officer (Nazir Hussain) and becomes a police officer himself.
 It isn't long before Jumna's professional wanderings take him back to the village of his birth, where he must square off against his outlaw brother in a showdown between duty and family.